Bronze Age Pervert: Criticism

 Tara Isabella Burton categorizes the "BAPist" phenomenon as fundamentally an atavist, backward-looking one, which is a broader trend on the post-liberal populist right wing.
 According to Burton, "at once a conscious rejection of intuitionalist values and, in many ways, their natural heir, modern atavism promotes a nostalgic, masculinist vision of animal humanity."
 It is the nostalgic focus on an idealized notion of the past because "once upon a time, this narrative goes, in a vanished age of gods and heroes, men were men and women were women.
 Human beings acted in accordance with their biological destiny.
 Men fought wars.
 Women had babies."
 However, in each case, humanity has supposedly fallen away from its inherent nature and intended purpose.
 Burton argues further that atavism is not a new phenomenon at all: "from Friedrich Nietzsche onward, modern reactionary culture has fetishized the imagined past and condemned (...) 'sclerotic' (to use BAP's word) civilizations of the present."
 In her book Strange Rites, Burton explains that according to atavists, "real freedom" lies in submission to (biological) hierarchies, nature, strongmen and Nietzschean supermen worth submitting to.
 Burton adds: "as Bronze Age Pervert is fond of saying: 'SUBMIT!.
+Elsewhere, Burton argues that BAP’s atavism feeds into a right-wing eschatological transhumanist-vitalist vision in which recovering primordial masculinity prefigures an imagined evolutionary ascent into a technologically and physically superior Übermensch.
+In the contemporary "based and red-pilled" iteration of late 19th century German vitalism "the natural vitalist home for the mind is not the body, however chiseled by Bronze Age weightlifting, but the machine, more perfected still."

 The conclusion of Burton's discussion of the "BAPist" phenomenon is that it is more akin to a religious cult than a traditional political community as observed in the 20th century.
 Vandiver concurs with this sentiment and posits that "if a religion emerges from the Alt-Right, BAP may prove, in retrospect, to have been one of its founders."
 Thompson is also keen to point out that "BAP devotees treat him as prophet just as the natives first treated Kurtz in The Heart of Darkness" and that his following includes "the most unlikely of groups, namely, graduate students and junior faculty trained in political philosophy, particularly those from the so-called Straussian school of thought."